mmichon/esp-cat-toy/README.md

 alt="Video" width="640" border="10" /></a>
 ###### Click above for video

 ESP8266-based cat toy for lazy people.
 Powers a web server that controls a servo motor in several modes.
-Mount a feather wand like [this one](http://www.amazon.com/Luxury-Feather-Wand-Additional-Refills/dp/B00EPGZQNQ/ref=sr_1_1?ie=UTF8&qid=1455842061&sr=8-1&keywords=cat+toy+feather) to the servo motor and your cat will go nuts.
+Mount a feather wand like [this one](http://www.amazon.com/Luxury-Feather-Wand-Additional-Refills/dp/B00EPGZQNQ/ref=sr_1_1?ie=UTF8&qid=1455842061&sr=8-1&keywords=cat+toy+feather), a scrunchy ball at the end of monofiliment line, or whatever your cat likes, to the servo motor and your cat will go nuts.
 Put a webcam in front of it for added fun while at the DMV.

 Client-side code in jQuery and Bootstrap.
 Server-side code in LUA.
 Feel free to rip off the general web server and servo control code for you own projects.